 Moose are a very coveted animal when it comes to Montana ranches wildlife.
 In fact, a Montana ranch that has more than just a passing Moose is very rare and coveted.
-Moose is the largest member of the deer family.
+Venture West Ranches is asked regularly if we have ranches for sale that have resident populations of Moose.
+Truth be told, we have no way of knowing this or guaranteeing it because of the rarity of Moose.
+Moose are the largest members of the deer family.
 They have a very distinctive nose that makes them look to be a far distant cousin.
 Their antlers, also called paddles, can spread up to 6 feet wide.
 The paddles are used in art and chandeliers and are very coveted.
 They also have a very distinctive flap of skin underneath their throat called a bell.

-Moose will eat up to 73 lbs/day in the summer and up to 34 lbs/day in winter and a moose’s stomach can hold 100 lbs of food in stomach.
+Moose will eat up to 73 lbs/day in the summer and up to 34 lbs/day in winter and a moose’s stomach can hold 100 lbs of food.
 Their stomach needs cool temperatures to best digest their woody diet.
 Moose prefer to browse on taller grasses and shrubs.
-During the winter moose will eat shrubs and pinecones but are also not above scraping through snow for food.
+During the winter, moose will eat shrubs and pinecones but are also not above scraping through snow for food.
 During the summer they tend to feed on aquatic plants.

 During mating season or rut, bulls will bellow loudly to attract mates.
 This happens during September and October.
 Bulls are solitary but may come together to fight with their antlers if fighting over a cow.
 In fact, the sexes pretty much ignore each other except during breeding season.
 Once they mate, they go back to ignoring each other.